Luk4s-O/openPKMS/Leibniz derivative notation.md

 ---
-aliases: [leibniz notation, leibniz's notation, newton's notation, lagrange's notation]
+aliases: [leibniz notation, leibniz's notation, Leibniz notation, Leibniz's notation]
 ---
 # Leibniz
 the original notation employed by [[Gottfried Leibniz]] is used throughout mathematics.
 It is particularly common when the equation $y = f(x)$ is regarded as a functional relationship between $y$ and $x$ Leibniz's notation makes this relationship explicit by writing the derivative as $\frac{dy}{dx}\text{ or }\frac{d}{dx}y\text{ or }\frac{df}{dx}(x)\text{ or }\frac{d f(x)}{dx}\text{ or }\frac{d}{dx} f(x).$